Observational tests in scale invariance II: gravitational lensing: The lensing effect: the geodesic of deflected light rays

 where we may verify the consistency of the dimensions.
 The last two equations may be easily integrated.
 Let us call $\upsilon= \frac{d\phi}{ds}$, getting for (\ref{eph}),

 This gives

-where $h$ is an integration constant.
-This is the appropriate conservation law of the angular momentum.
+where $h$ is an integration constant, its meaning is the angular momentum per mass.
+This last expression is the modified conservation law of the angular momentum.
 We see that it increases with time $t$, a behaviour which is quite consistent with that in the scale invariant two-body problem \citep{MBouvier79,Maeder17c}, where there is a slow secular increase of the orbital radius of a body.
 At the same time, the orbiting body is keeping a constant orbital velocity $r \, \frac{d\phi}{ds}$ during its evolution.
 These well established secular effects of scale invariance are always very small in our current Universe, since they are globally scaling with the inverse of the age of the Universe.
-Turning to the third equation, we set $\frac{dt}{ds}=w$ and have,
+Turning to the third equation, we first multiply it by $\left(\frac{ds}{dt}\right)^2$ and get,

-Let us then set $w=dt/ds= k \, e^{-\nu(s)}$, where $k$ is some constant.
-The first two terms cancel each other and the remaining other two give,
+The first two terms are zero, the second one because $\nu$ is a scale invariant quantity, independent of time, which is easily verified by considering the terms in the parenthesis of expression (\ref{Sch}): both the mass and radius are scaling like $1/\lambda$, so that $2m/r$ is scale invariant; $\Lambda$ is scaling like $\lambda^2$ so that $(\Lambda r^2)/3$ is also scale invariant.
+This means that the block of the two terms with $\kappa_0$ coming from scale invariance is also equal to zero in the third equation.
+Thus, regarding the time component of the field equation, one is just brought back to the classical case and calling $w=ds/dt$, one is left to,

-which is quite consistent if we take the sign "+".
-This equation implies that the cosmic time is also the proper time of the system.
-This also implies that $\nu(s)$ is scale invariant, which is easily verified by considering the terms in the parenthesis of expression (\ref{Sch}): both the mass and radius are scaling like $1/\lambda$ and $\Lambda$ is scaling like $1/\lambda^2$.
+with a solution $w=dt/ds= k \, e^{-\nu(s)}$, where $k$ is a constant \footnote{We note that instead of this solution, we could take the condition $ds/dt=c$ set by the block of terms containing $\kappa_0$.
+When we do it in the case of the geodesic of light rays, we find the same final equation (\ref{BM}), which is consistent since the condition $ds=c dt$ is trivially verified by photons.
+This shows the coherence of the overall description.}.

 Now, we turn to the more difficult Eq.~(\ref{d2r}).
-In this respect, let us quote \citet{Eddington23} who said about the corresponding equation in the GR context:{\emph{ "Instead of troubling to integrate (\ref{d2r}) we can use in place of it (\ref{sc})}}.{\footnote{Here, the labels of both equations have been changed appropriately.} Thus from (\ref{sc}) we get,
+In this respect, let us quote \citet{Eddington23} who said about the corresponding equation in the GR context:{\emph{ "Instead of troubling to integrate (\ref{d2r}) we can use in place of it (\ref{sc})}}", (here the labels of both equations have been changed appropriately).
+Thus from (\ref{sc}) we get,

 With the above expression for $w$, the third term can also be written

 Thus, the above equation becomes,

 Eliminating $(\frac{d\phi}{ds})$ with (\ref{momang}), we get